 As a Brandywine rental property owner, you always try distinguishing systems to reduce property maintenance costs.
 While you can easily do several things to save money, re-keying your rental property’s locks is not one of them.
-Regardless of how amicably your last renter left, it would be best to have your property’s locks re-keyed between renters consistently.
+Regardless of how amicably your last renter left, it would be best to consistently have your property’s locks re-keyed between renters.
 There are many reasons for this, the most crucial being the security of your property, the safety of future renters, and helping boost your rental’s appeal to new renters.

 Property Security

 Security should be the first concern for Brandywine property managers, whether or not your property is currently occupied.
 Even momentarily vacant properties can become unfortunate targets for criminal mischief and burglary.
-This is only made readily possible if your previous renters copied their key and gave it to someone that wasn’t on the lease.
+This is only possible if your previous renters copied their key and gave it to someone not on the lease.
 To keep your property secure and to hinder criminal activity, you need to be able to control who has access to the property and when.
 You can do this more easily by re-keying your property’s exterior doors once a renter moves out.

 Renter Safety